junxit/us-congress-bills-110/bill.md

     - **(A)** *In general* The term seriously delinquent tax debt means an outstanding debt under the Internal Revenue Code of 1986 for which a notice of lien has been filed in public records pursuant to section 6323 of such Code.
     - **(B)** *Exceptions* Such term does not include—
       - **(i)** a debt that is being paid in a timely manner pursuant to an agreement under section 6159 or section 7122 of such Code; and
-      - **(ii)** a debt with respect to which a collection due process hearing under section 6330 of such Code, or relief under subsections (a), (b), or (f) of section 6015 of such Code, is requested or pending.
+      - **(ii)** a debt with respect to which a collection due process hearing under section 6330 of such Code, or relief under subsection (a), (b), or (f) of section 6015 of such Code, is requested or pending.